bsvin33t/bsvin33t/new_bluecard_berlin.md

 Which is why, in tandem with `checklyhq`(a neat little site to do regression testing on your web applications), I wrote myself a tiny script which checks for appointments every 5 minutes.
 And voilà, I was able to find an appointment the next day and I even submitted my documents yesterday(3rd).

-Here is the script(sure there's better way to do this, but whaterver.
+Here is the `playwright` script(sure there's better way to do this, but whaterver.
 I already spent half hour doing this, I didn't want to spend any time more):

 ```
 const { chromium } = require("playwright")